Skip to content

 • Follow up (reminder) when payment is late.

 When billing a new client you’ve just met, there are additional steps to follow to create a professional image and trust from the onset.
-Creating a clear and professional billing format for client helps the client know what to expect, decreases confusion, and makes payment more likely.
+Creating a clear and professional and simple billing format for client helps the client know what to expect, decreases confusion, and makes payment more likely.

 Step-by-Step Instructions on Billing a New Client